How to Find Restaurant Staff:

 How do I find restaurant workers?

-You can post jobs to a hospitality job board to find restaurant staff who are qualified and dedicated to the industry.
+Craft an enticing job description for each position and post it to free sites, such as Indeed, or to a hospitality job board to find restaurant staff who are qualified and dedicated to the industry.

 How do I find a restaurant server?

 Ask existing staff for referrals or advertise your vacancy on a relevant job board or via social media.